In Illinois But Not of It

 These, alas, were not the kind of Chicagoans that most Downstaters were exposed to.
 Sharp traveling salesmen, rapacious railroad agents—these were the only Chicagoans many Downstaters knew through the 1800s.
 The adventures in the big bad city of the naïve, the eager, and the desperate from the farms and small towns supplied the plot of many a novel that was read by kerosene lantern in the parlors and barns Downstate—good dirty fun, but hardly stories that improved the city’s reputation.

-When the heat was on in the 1920s and ‘30s, hoods from Chicago—inevitably, if perhaps not always accurately, described as members of Capone’s entourage—hid out in house boats along the Illinois River near such towns as Beardstown.
-They would vacation there too, relaxing from their labors by renting lodges in the bottomland where they could, for a change, shoot at something they could eat.
-Hennepin reportedly was a favorite spot; so was the area around Snicarte and Bath, where locals known as 'pushers' would escort gang members to prime hunting grounds and, if necessary, do their shooting for them, so the gangsters would have some ducks to show off back in Chicago–behavior the locals assumed to be typical of the Chicago sense of honor.
+When the heat was on in the 1920s and ‘30s, hoods from Chicago—inevitably, if perhaps not always accurately, described as members of Al Capone’s entourage—hid out in house boats along the Illinois River near such towns as Beardstown.
+They would vacation there too, relaxing from their labors by renting lodges in the bottomland where they could, for a change, shoot at things that couldn't shoot back.
+Hennepin reportedly was a favorite spot; so was the area around Snicarte and Bath, where locals known as 'pushers' would escort gang members to prime hunting grounds and, if necessary, do their shooting for them, so the gangsters would have some ducks to show off back in Chicago.
+Such behavior did not leave the locals with elevated notions about Chicagoans' sense of honor.

 Nor was Downstaters’ opinion of Chicagoans always improved by inspecting them in their natural environment.
 As early as the 1830s, hometown newspapers were publishing advice to yokels who were unaware than hogs were not the only Downstaters who got skinned when they went to Chicago.
-For decades, Downstaters who ventured into the city occasionally for a ball game or a convention were beset by dishonest shopkeepers, pickpockets, flim-flam artists of every stripe, crooked cops, white slavers, purveyors of watered-down booze—dangers to one’s purse or reputation seemed to lurk on every corner.
+Dangers to one’s purse or reputation seemed to lurk on every corner.
+Downstaters who ventured into the city occasionally for a ball game or a convention were beset by dishonest shopkeepers, pickpockets, flim-flam artists of every stripe, crooked cops, white slavers, purveyors of watered-down booze.
 Later it was rum-runners, immigrants anarchists, boodlers, gang bangers that kept the inhabitants of the state’s nether regions from a peaceful sleep.
-If there is a bad element in Illinois, they have been complaining, likely that it came from or at least was inspired by Chicago.
+If there is a bad element in Illinois, Downstaters have been complaining, likely that it came from or at least was inspired by Chicago.

 For every Downstater who thrilled at the freedom Chicago offered, ten recoiled in fear at its violence, its dirt, its venality.
 The city’s ranks were swelled from the start by transplanted Downstaters, but many thousands of each generation eventually fled the city, finding it too crass or too big or too strange or just too not home.
 Journalist John Bartlow Martin addressed this issue with more than ordinary frankness in his memoir, It Seems Like Only Yesterday.
 When he was growing up in Indiana, Chicago loomed as “the place where the Big Story happened.”
 When the grownup Martin arrived in Chicago in 1938 to work, he embraced everything in Chicago he never knew at home—the slums, the odiferous poor, the lights and noise, the speed and violence.
 Years later he attributed his infatuation to innocent foolishness.